-D-7 Select two domestic sales, in different quarters of the investigation period, that are at the same level of trade as the export sales.
-Provide a complete set of documentation for those two sales.
+D-7 Select two domestic sales, in different quarters of the inquiry period, that are at the same level of trade as the export sales.
+Provide a complete set of documentation for those two sales (Exhibit D.7).
 (Include, for example, purchase order, order acceptance, commercial invoice, discounts or rebates applicable, credit/debit notes, long or short term contract of sale, inland freight contract, bank documentation showing proof of payment.)